TheGreatSage/LiquidTopaz/README.md

 # LiquidTopaz

 This is a early work in progress game/game engine for [Dart][].
 The Main focus is on the development of RougeLike games.
+A lot of the code is probably pretty bad but oh well.

 ## Credits